 Funding the arts is also a priority for DeVos.
 By launching the DeVos Institute of Arts Management, DeVos supports arts organization’s managers and boards with training to keep their artists working.
 Also serving as a board member for ArtPrize for five years, DeVos supported the international art competition in Grand Rapids, Michigan.
 From 2004 to 2010, DeVos served on the board of directors of the Kennedy Center for the Performing Arts.
-While making large monetary donations isn’t a hardship for DeVos, few individuals give so much of their time to organizations and causes that they champion.

 Follow Betsy on Twitter